 Achieving the 5G future, with its promise of ubiquitous and ultra-reliable IoT, will require a “network of networks.”
-While each network’s role will be unique, all must work together in close harmony.
+While each individual network’s role will be unique, all must work together in close harmony.

 Mainstream, low-cost chipsets

-Ubiquitous coverage, ultra-reliable connectivity for 5G IoT
+Ubiquitous coverage and ultra-reliable connectivity for 5G IoT

 Extending far beyond the reach of terrestrial networks, the Ligado satellite network provides ubiquitous and always-on connectivity throughout North America.
 Standards-based IoT protocols allow critical IoT endpoints to maintain service continuity, operate seamlessly across networks, and enable the most efficient use of resources while providing an additional layer of network reliability.